 Then head out to your favorite shady spot.
 Whether it's hiking in the mountains, up to a waterfall, or down the breezy beach, spending quality time with your special guy (minus everyone's smart phones) will be a most appreciated gift.

-Consider a nifty, retractable hiking stick as an extra gift for your dad or other loved one.
-An added gift - suggest you all take a hike again - and soon.
+Consider a nifty, nordic hiking stick pair as an extra gift for your dad or other loved one, and to help burn extra calories.

 Water, Water Everywhere, But Not a Drop to Drink

-You know that drinking plenty of water - cold and clean water - is a great way to stay healthy, keep full (to avoid snacking), and stay hydrated.
+You know that drinking plenty of water - clean water - is a great way to stay healthy, keep full (to avoid snacking), and stay hydrated.
 But does dad drink enough water?
 Probably not.

 Maybe he just isn't reminded to drink water each day.
 Consider a BPA-free water bottle for on-the-go and even a water cooler for inside the home.
 Smaller water coolers with purified water can often be found at grocery stores, some big-box retailers, and even online.
 Or order a delivery service that will bring the clean, healthful water to your home as often as you need it.

 While this is not a gift that should be bought without adequate thought and commitment from your dad or special caregiver, a puppy or dog from a shelter is another gift that benefits many.
 Our pets give us unconditional love on daily basis.

 And dogs need a walk -- which is good for Pop.
 A 30 minute walk every day, fresh air, and lots of new 'dog' friends -- both human and canine -- are just a few of the many benefits of dog ownership.
 Cats can provide a loving companion for older folks who may not have the ability to get out every day for a walk.
 And who can resist that purr.

 Heart Health.
 One Step at A Time.

 There's nothing to keep you walking like an attainable goal.
 And with the tech wearables that can help you track your daily activity, goals are one step closer.